Apidog Docs

 CORS Proxy: You can deploy and configure the CORS proxy server to handle endpoint requests on API documentation.
 Learn more.

-Advanced settings: You can set Hide 'Try it out' Button and Hide 'Powered by Apidog' here.
+Advanced Settings: Configure options like Hide 'Try it out' Button and Hide 'Powered by Apidog'.

-You can choose whether to display this module when creating the share.
+You can choose whether to display request code samples when creating the share.

 1.

-In Project settings - Feature settings - Endpoint feature settings - Endpoint fields, enable the Request samples field.
+In Settings β†’ Feature settings β†’ Endpoint feature settings β†’ Endpoint fields, enable the Request samples field

 2.

-Then in Endpoint - Edit, a Request samples module will appear at the end.
+In Endpoint β†’ Edit, a Request samples module will appear at the end

 3.